Australian-Imaging-Service/charts/docs/Charts/Deployment/Azure-Setup-Full.md

-### Creat a static public IP, an ingress controller, LetsEncrypt certififcates and point it to our Helm chart
+### Create a static public IP, an ingress controller, LetsEncrypt certificates and point it to our Helm chart

 OK so all good so far but we can't actually access our XNAT environment from outside of our cluster so we need to create an Ingress Controller.